yuulive/eu/README.md

 ## Limitations
 In an effort to make this as optimizable as possible, I avoid any heap allocations.
 This prevents me from abstracting over types of closures.
 Any instance of a PartialApplication struct can only hold one type of closure.
+This also prevents copying.
+To avoid this, adding the attribute `poly` enables heap allocation and thus all closures with the same trait are equally acceptable.
+The attribute `Clone` enables partially constructed functions to be cloned before they are called.

 ## Next
-Implemented closure polymorphism using boxes (and arcs).
-The modifications necessary are already modeled in the test example.
-Implement `Clone` as an attribute.
-Finally, implement argument by value instead of closure.
+Implement argument by value instead of closure, for a more intuitive cleanup.
+I could also cleanup my code significantly.